sutiknoalicia/ENGG1340-Course-Project-Group-141/README.md

   - Once both have rolled their die, each side will choose their highest dice rolls and compare them with each other
   - The number of die rolls to be compared depends on the side with the lesser number of die (ex.
 Attacker rolls 3 die, defender rolls 2, so the 2 highest dice are         compared)
   - If both players come to a tie, the defender always wins
-- After a successful attack, players can choose to attack more territories until they either lose an attack, or choose to end their turn
+- After a successful attack, players can choose to attack more territories until they choose to end their turn
 - Once their turn ends, players can choose to move their troops to adjacent/sea line connected territories, so long as each occupied territory has at least 1 troop (also known as, fortifying your position)
 - Finally, that player’s turn ends, and the next player plays
 - If a player loses all their troops, they are knocked out of the game